oist/plessy_pairwiseGenomeComparison/README.md

  * `--seeding_scheme` selects the name of the [LAST seed][] The default (`YASS`) searches for “_long-and-weak similarities_” that “_allow for mismatches but not gaps_”.
-Among alternatives, there are (`NEAR`) for “_short-and-strong (near-identical) similarities_ … _with many gaps (insertions and deletions)_” or `RY32` that “_reduces run time and memory use, by only seeking seeds at ~1/32 of positions in each sequence_”, which is useful when the purpose of running this pipeline is only to generate whole-genome dotplots, or when sensitivity for tiny fragments may be unnecessary or undesirable.
+Among alternatives, there are `NEAR` for “_short-and-strong (near-identical) similarities_ … _with many gaps (insertions and deletions)_”, `MAM8` to find _“weak
+   similarities with high sensitivity, but low speed and high memory usage”_ or `RY64` that “_reduces run time and memory use, by only seeking seeds at ~1/64 of positions in each sequence_”, which is useful when the purpose of running this pipeline is only to generate whole-genome dotplots, or when sensitivity for tiny fragments may be unnecessary or undesirable.

  * `--lastal_args` defaults to `-E0.05 -C2` and is applied to both
    the calls to `last-train` and `lastal`, like in the [LAST cookbook][].